Cerro Santa Lucia

 Terraza Neptuno (Neptune Terrace) - With its beautiful fountain

-If you found this guide to Cerro Santa Lucia in Santiago useful, share it with others:
+If you found this guide about Cerro Santa Lucia in Santiago, Chile interesting or useful, let others know about it: